 "...just tickling the frogs..."

+That "tickling the frogs" phrase was used by a young female celebrity in a recent interview I heard.
 It was her reference to all the one night stands she's doing on her way to someday finding "Mr. Right."
 Her implication was, of course, that her many sexual experiences--her "promiscuity"--will eventually lead her to the "right guy."

 I believe she's got good intentions.
 Her response was a friendly, spontaneous statement made in a very impromptu T.V. interview format.
 She gave her viewing audience a glimpse "behind the curtain" into her personalized plan for finding her "Mr. Right."